core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Security Context for Pairwise Mode  ### {#pairwise-implementation}

-If the pairwise mode is supported, the pairwise keys are added to the Security Context, as described at the beginning of {{sec-context}}.
+If the pairwise mode is supported, the Security Context additionally includes Secret Derivation Algorithm, Secret Derivation Parameters and the pairwise keys, as described at the beginning of {{sec-context}}.

 The pairwise keys as well as the shared secrets used in their derivation (see {{key-derivation-pairwise}}) may be stored in memory or recomputed each time they are needed.
 The shared secret changes only when a public/private key pair used for its derivation changes, which results in the pairwise keys also changing.
 Additionally, the pairwise keys change if the Sender ID changes or if a new Security Context is established for the group (see {{sec-group-re-join}}).
 In order to optimize protocol performance, an endpoint may store the derived pairwise keys for easy retrieval.